cdsantiago/hello-project/README.md

 # hello-project
-Hello there friend, this is the markdown readme file for this repo.
+Hello there, this is the README for this repository.
+It is a .markdown file